rafabene/rafabene.github.io/_posts/2016-07-25-wildfly-swarm-openshift.md

 [Fabric8](http://fabric8.io/) has a great community that “provides an opinionated open source microservices platform based on [Docker](https://www.docker.com/), [Kubernetes](http://kubernetes.io/) and [Jenkins](https://jenkins.io/)“.
 For that reason, many support [tools](http://fabric8.io/guide/tools.html) are available to help the developer to work with [Kubernetes](http://kubernetes.io/) and [OpenShift](https://www.openshift.org/).

-This approach uses Fabric8 [Maven plugin](http://fabric8.io/guide/mavenPlugin.html) that generates a docker image and the Kubernetes JSON files that will be applied in Openshift.
+This approach uses Fabric8 [Maven plugin](http://fabric8.io/guide/mavenPlugin.html) that generates a docker image and the Kubernetes JSON files that will be applied in OpenShift.

 To use this approach, the Maven file of the application has to be customized.
 You can browse the [pom.xml file](https://github.com/redhat-helloworld-msa/hola/blob/master/pom.xml#L215-L249) of the example “hola” application to see the configurations of the Fabric8 Maven plugin.